foxfoxfox7/quantarhei/README.md

 # Kieran Fox's edits to the python package quantarhei

 As well as adapting the package to my specific projects, I have used this branch to make contributions to the way certain elements of the package runs.
-(See below my edits for a full description of the package).
 In addition to this I have found and corrected a number of bugs.

 ### Saving data as an instance variable or writing it out to a dictionary using numpy